mmito/GreenAid/doc/reports/sprint-reviews/20190317_sprint_review.md

 ## Adjustments for next sprint
 - Faster progress
-- Focus on the nest demo
+- Focus on the next demo